mozilla-b2g/gaia-email-libs-and-more/test/dovecot.md

 sudo apt-get install dovecot-imapd dovecot-postfix
 ```

+You may be asked to configure postfix!
+Yay!
+You don't to talk to anyone over
+the network in order to run the tests, so go ahead and choose 'Local only'.

 Next, create a user named `testy` with password `testy` (or, if you prefer,
 create any user you like and use the environment variables `GELAM_TEST_ACCOUNT`
 and `GELAM_TEST_PASSWORD` to hold the username and password).